With stunning beaches and laid-back vibes, it's very hard not to enjoy a break in the Caribbean.

 This is possibly the best way to experience the island's lush inner landscape, as long as you don't have vertigo.

 4. Have a fresh cup of coffee in Jamaica

 Jamaica's Blue Mountain Coffee is world-renowned, and what better place to try a cup than right in the middle of the mountains where the best coffee beans are harvested?

 Lying just north of Kingston, the Blue Mountains take on average around two hours to conquer, with spectacular views from the top.

 Visit one of the coffee farms on route for a fresh brew and a tour of the estate.

 5. Swing in a Hammock on Seven Mile Beach

 Ok, so the list wouldn't be complete without throwing in a beach in the Caribbean, and this one is regarded as one of the best in the world.

-With picture postcard scenery, breath-taking nature and vibrant culture, the Caribbean has plenty to offer.
+With picture-postcard scenery, breathtaking nature, and vibrant culture, the Caribbean offers a lot.
 You just need to know where to look.

-This post was brought to you by Thomson.
+This post was brought to you by TUI.